Become a panel member

 Each November, US CLIVAR issues a call for new panel members to fill openings created as existing members rotate off.
 You may nominate yourself or others.
-Look for the announcement in EOS, our monthly newsgram or contact the current panel chairs directly.
-The announcements identify the specific expertise being sought to help broaden and balance representation on each panel.
-Members typically serve three years and are expected to participate in telecon meetings and attend the annual US CLIVAR Summit each summer.
+Look for the announcement in our monthly newsgram or contact the current panel chairs directly.
+The announcements identify specific expertise being sought to help broaden and balance representation on each panel.
+Members typically serve four years and are expected to participate in telecon meetings and attend the annual US CLIVAR Summit or panel meeting each summer.
 Please visit the panel webpages to review their terms of reference and current membership.

 US CLIVAR publishes a quarterly electronic newsletter featuring science articles, workshop summaries, and news of the US CLIVAR program.
 We also produce a monthly newsgram to provide timely information on upcoming meetings, announcements of climate research grant opportunities, and position vacancies of potential interest to the climate research community.
 To subscribe, simply fill out the subscription form to right on this page.

-If you have any questions on how you might get involved or wish to provide comments on our programs, products and meetings, please send us note and we’ll be happy to follow-up with you.
-Simply contact us and fill out the form.
+If you have any questions on how you might get involved or wish to provide comments on our programs, products, and meetings, please send us note and we’ll be happy to follow-up with you.
+Simply contact us through this form.